brigbrog/SpatialSegmentation/README.md

 Karolinksa Institutet

-Developing a method to segment and benchmark segmentation for nueron cells in spatial transcriptomic image data.
+Developing a method to segment and benchmark segmentation for neuron cells in spatial transcriptomic image data.

 This project involves a 4 step process: